pakerfeldt/knx-mqtt/README.md

 # KNX / MQTT bridge in Go

-Welcome to the KNX / MQTT Bridge!
-This versatile application, crafted in Go, facilitates seamless integration between your KNX installation and MQTT.
+This application, crafted in Go, facilitates seamless integration between your KNX installation and MQTT.
 Perfect for smart home enthusiasts and IoT integrators, this bridge offers customizable and efficient connectivity.

 ## Features
 * Customizable Integration: Connect your KNX system with MQTT effortlessly.